 - For people who want to want to keep their therapy a secret, it removes the possibility of being seen arriving or departing from a session.

-- For people who don’t want to live in the same town as their therapist, it can significantly reduce the likelihood of a chance physical encounter.
+- For people who don’t want to live in the same town as their therapist, it can significantly reduce the likelihood of a chance public encounter.

-When leaving the house to attend a face-to-face session there are all manner of things that can hold you up and because of this people can sometimes run late to a session.
-To minimise this people sometimes give themselves extra time and arrive early.
-When working remotely these challenges are significantly minimised so if you struggle with time keeping, this can really help.
+When leaving the house to attend a face-to-face session there are all manner of things that can hold you up.
+To minimise this people often give themselves extra time to travel and arrive early.
+Naturally, this takes even more time out of their day.
+When working remotely these challenges are significantly reduced.

 7. No Wasted Time

-Sometimes people can need almost the same amount of time as their session to get ready, travel, park, arrive and return home.
-With a remote session, apart from a little window of time to mentally prepare and process at the end, you can slot a session neatly into your day.
+Sometimes people can need almost the same amount of time as their session to get ready, travel, park, arrive, and return home afterwards.
+With a remote session, apart from a little window of time to mentally prepare, and to process at the end, you can slot a session neatly into your day.

 8. Connection and Rapport